An active learning method for solving competitive multi-agent decision-making and control problems: Abstract

 \section{Abstract}

-We propose a scheme based on active learning to reconstruct private strategies executed by a population of interacting agents and predict an exact outcome of the underlying multi-agent interaction process, here identified as a stationary action profile.
-We envision a scenario where an external observer, endowed with a learning procedure, can make queries and observe the agents' reactions through private action-reaction mappings, whose collective fixed point corresponds to a stationary profile.
-By iteratively collecting sensible data and updating parametric estimates of the action-reaction mappings, we establish sufficient conditions to assess the asymptotic properties of the proposed active learning methodology so that, if convergence happens, it can only be towards a stationary action profile.
-This fact yields two main consequences: i) learning locally-exact surrogates of the action-reaction mappings allows the external observer to succeed in its prediction task, and ii) working with assumptions so general that a stationary profile is not even guaranteed to exist, the established sufficient conditions hence act also as certificates for the existence of such a desirable profile.
+To identify a stationary action profile for a population of competitive agents, each executing private strategies, we introduce a novel active-learning scheme where a centralized external observer (or entity) can probe the agents' reactions and recursively update simple local parametric estimates of the action-reaction mappings.
+Under very general working assumptions (not even assuming that a stationary profile exists), sufficient conditions are established to assess the asymptotic properties of the proposed active learning methodology so that, if the parameters characterizing the action-reaction mappings converge, a stationary action profile is achieved.
+Such conditions hence act also as certificates for the existence of such a profile.
 Extensive numerical simulations involving typical competitive multi-agent control and decision-making problems illustrate the practical effectiveness of the proposed learning-based approach.

 \glsresetall